xwal/awesome-stars/topics.md

 - [TimOliver/TOCropViewController](https://github.com/TimOliver/TOCropViewController) - A view controller for iOS that allows users to crop portions of UIImage objects
 - [Nyx0uf/NYXImagesKit](https://github.com/Nyx0uf/NYXImagesKit) - A set of efficient categories for UIImage class.
 It allows filtering, resizing, masking, rotating, enhancing... and more.

+## information-gathering

+- [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in 1000 social media \ websites

 ## instagram

 - [Yummypets/YPImagePicker](https://github.com/Yummypets/YPImagePicker) - 📸 Instagram-like image picker & filters for iOS